kirill-gerasimenko/fsharp-wpf-mvc-series_wiki/AsyncController.md

         | CancelAsync -> Sync(ignore >> Async.CancelDefaultToken)
         ...
 ```
 Often an application needs some compensation function to run as a reaction to async computation cancellation.
-It can be done either through [Async.TryCancelled](http://msdn.microsoft.com/en-us/library/ee370399.aspx)(see FahrenheitToCelsius case above) combinator or inside workflow by calling [ Async.OnCancel](http://msdn.microsoft.com/en-us/library/ee340460.aspx method)(see CelsiusToFahrenheit handler below).
+It can be done either through [Async.TryCancelled](http://msdn.microsoft.com/en-us/library/ee370399.aspx) (see FahrenheitToCelsius case above) combinator or inside workflow by calling [ Async.OnCancel method](http://msdn.microsoft.com/en-us/library/ee340460.aspx) (see CelsiusToFahrenheit handler below).
 In our specific example we set status message to "...
 Request cancelled."
 ```ocaml
 ...
     member this.CelsiusToFahrenheit model =